The history of GIC rates

 GIC rates are partly influenced by the Bank of Canada’s interest rate announcements, specifically the movement in the prime rate.
 When interest rates rise, the rates banks pay on GICs and other financial products usually also increase.
 The Bank of Canada’s prime rate sat at an incredibly high level in the 1980s - between 12% up to 17%, in order to tame the high rate of inflation seen during that time.

 We’ve seen higher rates of inflation in the past few years, too, but not nearly to the level recorded in the 80s.
 There have also been several interest rate hikes starting in March 2022, bringing our benchmark interest rate to a staggering 5%, when it was previously as low as 0.25%.
 This inevitably brought GIC rates higher, too, so investors could enjoy higher rates.
-Now, though, economists are predicting that target interest rates will drop beginning in summer 2024, so longer term GICs are paying lower rates than shorter-term GICs.
+Since summer 2024, though, the Bank of Canada has been cutting interest rates to maintain economic growth.
+Currently, longer term GICs are paying slightly lower rates than shorter-term GICs.
 This is known as the inverted yield curve effect.

-Let’s look at today’s GIC rates using a 1-year GIC at 5%.
-The annual rate of inflation in Canada is 2.8% as of February 2024, so the real return on a GIC paying 5% would be 2.2%.
-As explained above, 1-year GIC rates tend to pay higher rates now because of the inverted yield curve.
+Let’s look at today’s GIC rates using a 1-year GIC at 4%.
+The annual rate of inflation in Canada is 1.6% as of September 2024, so the real return on a GIC paying 4% would be 2.4%.

 Read more on our best GICs page to learn more about where Canadian GICs are headed, and find the best rates for your savings or investment goals.